Primary navigation

 TypeScript library

-The TypeScript library provides a way to control Codex from within your application that is more comprehensive and flexible than non-interactive mode.
+The TypeScript library provides a way to control Codex from within your application that’s more comprehensive and flexible than non-interactive mode.

 Use the library server-side; it requires Node.js 18 or later.